cedricwalter/TVProgram/readme.md

 ## Recurring
 Open a terminal and setup a cron job with the command `crontab -e` (for user specific job) or `sudo crontab -e` (for system wide job)

+**Attention** on raspberry pi you need root access to run TVProgram if you access GPIO port

 Go to the end of the file and add the following line

 `*/30 * * * * /PATH/TO/tvprogram.sh`